sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 }}}
 Then, you can go ahead and start making your code changes.
 Be sure to [[#save|save your work]] when you are done!

+Also, before running Sage with your modifications, be sure to rebuild the parts that changed with the command:
+{{{
+~/sage-git$ make start
+}}}

 <<Anchor(save)>>
 === Save my work ===